MinBZK/ai-validation/docs/index.md

----
-title: Home
+# Home
-summary: Documenting the processes and work of the AI Validation Team at the Ministry of the Interior and Kingdom
-    Relations (Min BZK) in The Netherlands.
----

 Here we are documenting the processes and work of the [AI Validation Team](About/team.md) at the [Ministry of the Interior and Kingdom Relations](https://www.government.nl/ministries/ministry-of-the-interior-and-kingdom-relations) in The Netherlands.

 We are a team of mostly engineers at a policy department.